SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 - Upgrading Falco helm chart to `v2.4.2` which changed their configuration:
   Please validate and adjust your configuration to new version according to [Falco documentation]

-- Moving parameters from `fluentd.logs.containers` to `sumologic.logs.container`
+- Moved parameters from `fluentd.logs.containers` to `sumologic.logs.container`
   - moved `fluentd.logs.containers.sourceHost` to `sumologic.logs.container.sourceHost`
   - moved `fluentd.logs.containers.sourceName` to `sumologic.logs.container.sourceName`
   - moved `fluentd.logs.contianers.sourceCategory` to `sumologic.logs.container.sourceCategory`